 Parvati Valley is situated in the northern Indian state of Himachal Pradesh.
-From the confluence of the Parvati River with the River Beas, the Parvati Valley runs eastwards, through a steep-sided valley from the town of Bhuntar, in the Kullu valley.
+From the confluence of the Parvati with the Beas, the valley runs eastwards from the town of Bhuntar, in the Kullu valley.

-On this trip, we start at Manali, get close to nature with a hike to a waterfall in the pristine forests around Vashisht.
-Start the second day with a bit of a headrush, paragliding in the Solang Valley and then into the Parvati Valley at Kasol.
-After a night stay at the scenic Tosh village, we trail through thick pine forests to Kheerganga, a meadow at 2960m where Shiva is said to have meditated for 3000 years.
-The hot springs at Khirganga are extremely important for Hindu and Sikh pilgrims as well as many others who believe the waters have sacred healing properties.
+From Manali we drive to Kasol, take the road that passes through Manikaran and stop at Tosh.
+From here, we embark on the Kheerganga trail, to a village called Nakthan, a temple and a waterfall called Rudra Nag, after its resemblance to a water snake.
+Beyond Rudra-Nag, the trail ascends further through thick pine forests to Kheerganga, a meadow at 2960m where Shiva is said to have meditated for 3000 years.
+The hot springs at Kheerganga are extremely important for Hindu and Sikh pilgrims as well as many others who believe the waters have sacred healing properties.